top of page

 So, look for those most-important items—especially the unpleasant ones—and do them first, get ’em out of the way.
 Strive to let importance, not urgency, drive your decision making.

-Come join us for our next Leadership and the Middle Path workshop.
+Come join us for our next Leadership and the Middle Path workshop and take your collaborative problem-solving skills to the next level.

 bottom of page